OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/write_a_custom_component.md

-The `tm_engine_update_set_t` gives us access to the needed data, and we can modify our component.
+The `tm_engine_update_set_t` gives us access to the needed data, and we can modify our components.
 The first important information we get are the number of entity types (also known Archetypes).
 This number is stored in `data->num_arrays`.
 Now that we know this information we can iterate over them and access the components per entity type. `tm_engine_update_array_t a =  data->arrays` (Gives us the current entity type's components). `a->n` is the number of matching components / entities of this entity type.

 ```c
 {{$include {TM_BOOK_CODE_SNIPPETS}/gameplay_code/ecs_component_example.c:92:107}}